 All staff members have a responsibility to ensure the buildings and grounds are secure and for reporting concerns that may come to light.

 The identity of all visitors and volunteers coming into school is checked.
-Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge (colour varied by prior DBS checks) while on the school site.
+Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
 Any individual who is not known or identifiable will be challenged for clarification and reassurance.